 The Program And Its Goals

-The Department of Anthropology is a research and training center with modern computer facilities, artifact and osteological collections, GIS and cognitive anthropology laboratories, and research and travel funding.
-The department has one of the largest teams of Latin American scholars in the nation, with thirteen full-time positions in addition to scholars from other departments and schools of the University and adjunct faculty.
-Graduate students benefit from the high level of research activity and are encouraged to participate in faculty-run fieldwork projects and collaborate on resulting publications.
-At present, faculty members are conducting major cultural, linguistic, historical, and archaeological projects in Mexico, Guatemala, El Salvador, Bolivia, Peru, Argentina, Chile, Colombia, and Brazil, and the department has institutional affiliations with the universities and research facilities in each of these nations.
-The department publishes the Vanderbilt University Publications in Anthropology, a series presenting scientific research in all subdisciplines of anthropology, and the Vanderbilt Institute of Mesoamerican Archaeology Monograph Series, which publishes archaeological research by Vanderbilt faculty, Ph.D.s, and other scholars.
-The department is also the editorial seat of Ancient Mesoamerica, an international journal of Mesoamerican archaeology and ethnohistory, published by Cambridge University Press.
-We are currently expanding the ethnology wing of our faculty and graduate program and we encourage applicants who will pursue careers in cultural anthropology.
+The department has one of the largest teams of Latin American anthropologists in the nation, with 13 full-time faculty in addition to several research professors, lecturers, and adjuncts, as well as anthropologists in other departments and schools of the University.
+The Department of Anthropology’s research and training resources includeartifact and osteological collections, a Spatial Analysis Research Lab (SARL), a Bioarchaeology Isotope Lab, and laboratories for genetic and cognitive anthropology research.
+In addition to graduate fellowships, students have access to internal competitive funding for research, travel, and dissertation writing.
+Students are encouraged to participate in faculty-run field- and lab research projects and may collaborate on resulting publications.
+At present, faculty members are conducting major cultural, biological, historical, and archaeological projects in Mexico, Guatemala, El Salvador, Bolivia, Peru, Argentina, Chile, Colombia, and Brazil, and among Hispanic populations in Tennessee.
+The department has institutional affiliations with the universities and research facilities in each of these nations.
+The department publishes the Vanderbilt University Publications in Anthropology (VUPA), a series presenting scientific research in all subdisciplines of anthropology, and the Vanderbilt Institute of Mesoamerican Archaeology Monograph Series, which publishes archaeological research by Vanderbilt faculty, Ph.D.s, and other scholars.
+The department is also the editorial seat of two journals: The International Journal of Historical Archaeology (published by Springer Press) and Ancient Mesoamerica (published by Cambridge University Press).

 The University And Its Facilities

-Vanderbilt University is a private institution enrolling 10,000 students in ten schools.
+Vanderbilt University is a private institution enrolling approximately 6,900 undergraduates and 6,000 graduate and professional students in ten schools.
 The University has a traditional and growing strength in Latin American studies, as reflected in its faculty, library holdings, and campus activities.
-Students and faculty with interests in Latin America come together in the Center for Latin American and Iberian Studies, which maintains its own publication and lecture series and provides student funding.
+Students and faculty with interests in Latin America come together in the Center for Latin American Studies (CLAS), which maintains its own publication and lecture series and provides student funding.
 Collections in the anthropology of Latin America are one of the strengths of the Vanderbilt library.
+The Department of Anthropology also has strong ties to Medicine, Health, and Society (MHS), where several anthropologists are on faculty and may serve on the dissertation committees of Anthropology graduate students.
+Several anthropology faculty also have research collaborations with faculty in Earth and Environmental Sciences (EES) and the Vanderbilt University Medical Center (VUMC), so graduate students often participate in those research endeavors.

 - General Vanderbilt Information for Prospective Graduate Students